 Click here to learn more about the final route.

 In December 2013, PSE announced the project and began a multi-year community outreach effort to share information and to review and gather feedback on potential route options.
 We also collaborated with local cities, residents, businesses and a 24-member Community Advisory Group.

-To-date, we’ve held 22 public meetings and more than 400 project briefings with stakeholders, neighborhoods and cities; mailed multiple postcards and newsletters; and received more than 2,800 comments and questions about the project.
+To-date, we’ve held 22 public meetings and nearly 550 project briefings with stakeholders, neighborhoods and cities; mailed multiple postcards and newsletters; and received more than 2,900 comments and questions about the project.

 In September 2016, PSE began offering to meet with property owners along the existing corridor to talk about site-specific designs for Energize Eastside.
 We shared our current design for that specific property, including pole locations and how we plan to access those locations during construction.
 These conversations helped us refine our project design and better understand customer interestes and concerns.
 Learn more about those meetings and how PSE has worked with property owners throughout the project.
 We continue to engage with the community and listen to feedback to help inform the project.

 We know our customers value trees.
-By using the existing corridor to the extent possible for Energize Eastside, we will limit impacts to trees.
+By using the existing corridor for Energize Eastside, we will limit impacts to trees.
 Our goal is that, when the project is complete, there will be more trees, not less.

 We are working with property owners on property-specific landscaping and tree replacement plans for Energize Eastside.
 As a responsible and respectful neighbor, we are reaching out to affected property owners to discuss their preferences and identify compatible vegetation to incorporate into these plans.